freedomofpress/securedrop-workstation/README.md

 This project's development requires different workflows for working on provisioning components and working on submission-handling scripts.

 For developing salt states and other provisioning components, work is done in a development VM and changes are made to individual state and top files there.
-In the `dom0` copy of this project, `make clone` is used to package and copy over the updated files; `make <vm-name>` to rebuild an individual VM; and `make dev` to rebuild the full installation.
+In the `dom0` copy of this project:
+- `make clone` is used to build a new version of the RPM and copy the contents of your working directory (including the RPM) from your development VM to `dom0`
+- `make <vm-name>` can be used to rebuild an individual VM
+- `make dev` installs the latest locally present RPM and performs the full installation.

 Note that `make clone` requires two environment variables to be set: `SECUREDROP_DEV_VM` must be set to the name of the VM where you've been working on the code, the `SECUREDROP_DEV_DIR` should be set to the directory where the code is checked out on your development VM.

 For work on components such as the SecureDrop Client, see their respective repositories for developer documentation.